-- A feature-rich and easy-to-use group video meeting and calling solution with business quality HD video, voice, chat and content sharing providing the best video first experience for any user across conference rooms, desktop, tablets and smartphones. - Flexible deployment options enabling customers to consume Pexip as a service (SaaS) or deploy it as a self-hosted solution either on-premises or in any cloud environment such as Microsoft Azure, Google Cloud or Amazon Web Services. - A highly secure collaboration platform with security certifications such as JITC, FIPS 140-2 and 508 compliance used by US military.
-Pexip is also compliant with the General Data Protection Regulation (GDPR) for data protection and privacy, and supports HIPAA compliance for healthcare applications. - The possibility to replace legacy call control and video infrastructure and to register and manage video conferencing devices from a single platform.
+- A feature-rich and easy-to-use group video meeting and calling solution with business quality HD video, voice, chat and content sharing providing the best video first experience for any user across conference rooms, desktop, tablets and smartphones. - Flexible deployment options enabling customers to consume Pexip as a service (SaaS) or deploy it as a self-hosted solution either on-premises or in any cloud environment such as Microsoft Azure, Google Cloud or Amazon Web Services. - A highly secure collaboration platform with security certifications such as JITC, FIPS 140-2 and 508 compliance used by US military, as well as compliance within HIPAA for healthcare and General Data Protection Regulation (GDPR) for data protection and privacy. - The possibility to replace legacy call control and video infrastructure and to register and manage video conferencing devices from a single platform.
 Intuitive IT management dashboards & tools makes it easy to manage the complete network infrastructure, meetings and video conferencing devices from one place.

-- The ability to mix solutions from more than one vendor, where Pexip enables users to schedule native Microsoft Teams or Google Hangouts meetings and have internal or external participants join from video conferencing rooms from vendors such as Cisco and Poly.

-- Access to bleeding edge technology

-within video communication, such as

-Pexip's Al-driven Adaptive Composition.

-This is the latest in a long line of industry

-firsts including the first virtualized

-and distributed video communication

-platform and the first plug-in free web
+- The ability to mix solutions from more than one vendor, where Pexip enables users to schedule native Microsoft Teams or Google Hangouts meetings and have internal or external participants join from video conferencing rooms from vendors such as Cisco and Poly. - Access to bleeding edge technology within video communication, such as Pexip's Al-driven Adaptive Composition.
+This is the latest in a long line of industry firsts including the first virtualized and distributed video communication platform and the first plug-in free web browser interoperability.

-browser interoperability.